BNLNPPS/ask-panda/README.md

 # Ask PanDA
-This project contains MCP powered tools for 1) an AI chatbot for static (and soon, possibly, dynamic) conversations and 2) an error analysis agent for PanDA jobs.
+This project contains MCP powered tools for 1) an AI chatbot for static conversations and 2) an error analysis agent for PanDA jobs.
 The goal is to provide a simple and efficient way to interact with various AI models and analyze errors in PanDA jobs.